ssmaddux/u3_react_useContext_lab/README.md

 ## Instructions

-1. Create a new app
+1. Create a new React app
 1. Switch into the new project directory with `cd react-context-lab`.
 1. Open the project in VS Code with `code .`.
 1. Complete the requirements listed below.

 ### Requirements

-1. Create a file in your `src` directory called UserContext.js and use `export const UserContext = React.createContext(null);` to create a provider and consumer for your app.
+1. Create a file in your `src` directory called UserContext.js and use `export const UserContext = React.createContext();` to create a provider and consumer for your app.
 1. Your App component should render a Header component and a Home component.
 Create some state there for your user object.
 Give it an initial state of: `{ username: '', lastLogIn: '' }`
 1. Add a `UserContext.Provider` component to App that will wrap all of the components that App renders.
 1. The Header component should render a Login component.